mansouriaminepro-1/alxproject-nexus/README.md

 ## 📖 Overview

-Menu Fight is a modern web application designed to help restaurants, cloud kitchens, and food brands validate new menu items before investing in full-scale production.
+Menu Fight is a POLL web application designed to help restaurants, cloud kitchens, and food brands validate new menu items before investing in full-scale production.
 By leveraging A/B testing methodology, Menu Fight enables data-driven decision-making, reducing waste and increasing the success rate of new menu launches.

 ---